101companies/101worker/modules/gather101meta/README.md

 # Details

 See the [Language:101meta specification](http://101companies.org/index.php/Language:101meta#Metadata_collection) for details on the aggregation of the rules.
-The module generates two files in 101results/101meta:

-* filelist.txt: the list of files found with Ok/Fail indicator
-* rulelist.json: the list of rules with dirname and basename.
+The module generates the file "rules.json" for the list of rules with dirname and basename within directory "101results/101meta".

 # Issues